Capital (radio network): Production and programming

 Capital stations based in Central Scotland and Birmingham produced and transmitted specialist output for the network on Saturday and Sunday overnights respectively.
 However, in July 2012, this was replaced with content from 95.8 Capital studios in Leicester Square, London, where all the networked programming is now produced.
 Drivetime programming on weekdays originated from the local stations' studios until February 2025 when Global adopted their new 'nations strategy'.
 Only Scotland and Wales retained their respective local programming.
 Capital also broadcasts via a number of DAB ensembles that do not correspond with a local FM station, and as an audio channel on the Digital Terrestrial Television and Digital Satellite platforms.
 These platforms take a national feed with programming (except adverts) identical to that of 95.8 Capital London.

 Prior to January 2011, Leicester Sound, Ram FM and Trent FM shared off-peak programming from Trent's studios in Nottingham, whilst Galaxy programming came from studios in Leeds.
 Red Dragon FM and Capital were entirely autonomous, producing all of their own output.

 The Capital radio network production and station sound was created by former Capital producer Arden Hanley and was then overseen by Chris Nicoll, who also runs production brand Wizz FX, until his departure in 2015 to join Wisebuddah.
 Howard Ritchie, Helen Austin and Kayne Harrison were the voiceover artists for 95-106 Capital until 2022.
 Since 2022, Remel London, Dan O'Connell and Becca Dudley are the voiceover artists for the Capital network.
 The current station sound was created by Reelworld, and Global's inhouse production team, which is led by Ashley Bard.

 Virgin Media became the first sponsor of 95-106 Capital.
 The six-figure deal begun on 4 January 2011, with weekday drive-time shows branded as The Virgin Media Home Run across all nine stations for a six-month period.

 The Official Big Top 40, broadcast on Sundays, is simulcast with Capital's sister network, Heart (with the exceptions of both Summertime Ball and Jingle Bell Ball Sundays, where the station carried the backstage access to the event).

 News

-All Capital stations broadcast local news updates under the name of Capital Reports, every hour from 6 am to 6 pm on weekdays and from 6 am to noon at weekends.
+All Capital stations broadcast local news updates under the name of Capital Reports, every hour from 6am till 6pm on weekdays and from 6am till noon at weekends.